open-telemetry/opentelemetry-cpp/INSTALL.md

 Windows DLL build is not supported.
 There are some constraints on how C++ DLLs work on Windows, specifically we can't safely allocate memory in one DLL and free it in another.
-For now, OpenTelemetry C++ targets need to be statically linked with the Windows Application.
+For now, OpenTelemetry C++ targets need to be statically linked into the Windows applications.

 ## Using Package Managers